rom-rb/rom-rb.org/source/learn/repositories/quick-start.html.md

 ## Next

-Now that you know how to create tables and define repositories with full CRUD support, you can proceed to [the reading](/learn/repositories/reading-simple-objects) section.
+Now that you know how to create tables and define repositories with full CRUD support, you can proceed to [reading](/learn/repositories/reading-simple-objects) section.